arc-eng/cli/README.md

   Examples:

-  - ✍️ Quickly add docstrings to a Python file: pilot edit main.py "Add docstrings for all classes, functions and parameters."
+  - ✍️ Quickly add docstrings to a Python file: pilot edit main.py "Add docstrings for all classes, functions and parameters"

-  - ♻️ Refactor and clean up code: pilot edit main.js "Break up large functions, organize the file and add comments."
+  - ♻️ Refactor and clean up code: pilot edit main.js "Break up large functions, organize the file and add comments"

   - 🧩 Implement placeholders:
     pilot edit "I left placeholder comments in the file.
-Please replace them with the actual code."
+Please replace them with the actual code"

 Options:
   --snap  📸 Add a screenshot to your prompt.